Cargo (album): Background

-Australian pop rock group Men at Work released their second album, Cargo, in April 1983, which peaked at No. 1 – for two weeks – on the Australian Kent Music Report Albums Chart.
+The Australian pop rock group Men at Work released their second album, Cargo, in April 1983, which peaked at No. 1 – for two weeks – on the Australian Kent Music Report Albums Chart.
 In New Zealand it reached No. 2.
 The album was recorded and finished by mid-1982 with Peter McIan producing again, but its release was pushed back due to the continued success of their debut album, Business as Usual.
 On the international market, where Business as Usual was still riding high, Cargo appeared at No. 3 on the Billboard 200, and No. 8 in the UK.
 The lead single, "Dr. Heckyll & Mr. Jive", was issued in Australia, ahead of the album, in October 1982; it reached No. 6 there in late 1982 and peaked at No. 28 in the US the following year.
 The second single "Overkill" was released in March 1983 and made it to No. 5 in Australia, and No. 3 in the US.
 A third single "It's a Mistake" followed in June and only reached No. 34 in Australia, but peaked at No. 6 in the US.
 The much less successful fourth and final single "High Wire" was released in late 1983 and only reached No. 89 in Australia, but reached No. 23 on the US Hot Mainstream Rock Tracks.
 The band toured the world extensively in 1983.